zabbix/zabbix/templates/media/discord/README.md

 2\.
 In the "Administration > Media types" section, import the [media_discord.xml](media_discord.xml)

 3\.
+If you want to change values of default parameters, open the newly added **Discord** media type.<br>
-You can also choose between two notification format.
-Open added **Discord** media and set _"use_default_message"_ parameter:
+You can also choose between two notification modes by modifying _"use_default_message"_ parameter value:
 - **false** (default)
-	- use preformatted Embed Object with predefined set of fields
+    - receive problem notifications with predefined set of fields (problem, host name, event severity, event type, etc.)
 - **true**
-	- use default message from Zabbix Action
+    - receive default message defined in the Zabbix Action that triggered notification

 [![](images/thumb.5.png?raw=true)](images/5.png)